 College students are often under the mistaken impression that they must conduct themselves perfectly in an interview.
 If they make a mistake, they've had it.
 Interview over.
 Give it up.
-History.
+You are history.

 In truth, that point of view often becomes a self-fulfilling prophecy.
 But it does not have to be that way.
-Occasional "stumble errors" do happen.
-But if you use your error as an opportunity for well-placed humor, you can actually increase your odds.
+Occasional stumble errors do happen in interviews.
+But if you use your error as an opportunity for some well-placed humor, you can actually increase your odds.

 P.S.
 I got the job.

-So if you make an obvious error, use self-deprecating humor to remove the tension—and the error—from the situation.
-It shows that you can admit to your own mistakes and laugh at yourself at the same time—two valuable traits for any company employee.
+So if you make an obvious error, use a little self-deprecating humor to remove the tension—and the error—from the situation.
+It shows that you can admit to your own mistakes and laugh at yourself at the same time—two valuable traits for any potential employee.